 Most classes are blended classes, a combination of on-line and in-person.

-Please look after yourself when participating remotely.
+Please look after yourself when participating remotely, as I cannot always see you clearly.

 By booking and making payment you are agreeing that joining the class is your own responsibility.